Daily Gospel

 Gospel: Mark 12:28b-34

 One of the scribes came to Jesus and asked him, “Which is the first of all the commandments?”
 Jesus replied, “The first is this: ‘Hear, O Israel!
 The Lord our God is Lord alone!
 You shall love the Lord your God with all your heart, with all your soul, with all your mind, and with all your strength.’
-The second is this: ‘You shall love your neighbor as yourself.’
+The second is this: ‘You shall love your neighbour as yourself.’
 There is no other commandment greater than these.”

 The scribe said to him, “Well said, teacher… Read more »